 Proactive Personal Breast Health – Your Choice

 Cyrcadia Health has multiple issued patents for its exclusive hardware and software innovation in the area of circadian biometric recording for cancer detection.
 The Cyrcadia Health technology uses a smart conformable patches which when placed under a sport bra or normal garment collects 2 to 12 hours of normal and abnormal cellular activity associated with breast cancer.
 Circadian rhythm-based temperature variances of cell cycles are measured to identify abnormalities at the earliest stages of abnormal cellular growth and proliferation.
 Exclusively patented predictive analytic processes report abnormal cellular change to the physician remotely and automatically.
 The Cyrcadia Health patient results can be utilized to supplement decision process on normal, dense tissue and surgical biopsy decision processes.

 Through the detection of a mosaic of thermal time based changes over the body’s normal circadian cellular regeneration, Cyrcadia Health’s technology detects normal circadian cellular baselines, as well as those abnormal patterns associated with the state of cancer.
-Earliest patient study results indicate that Cyrcadia Health’s accuracy equates to mammography in the identification of cancer, but has improved results with patients that have been diagnosed as having dense tissue.
+Based on pathology outcomes, earlier patient study results indicate that Cyrcadia Health’s accuracy can exceed 80% and consistently offers improved results over traditional testing methods with patients, who have dense breast tissue.
 Cyrcadia Health’s technology does not rely on tissue or calcification image response as is identified through mammography or ultrasound.
 Cyrcadia Health’s historical indications suggest earlier predictive potential of circadian alterations at the cellular level, a key focus for upcoming clinical validation trials.
 Partially funded through the Canary Foundation, the longest standing foundation dedicated to early cancer detection, Cyrcadia is setting out to determine if it is detecting circadian cellular changes associated with the reduction of PER1 and PER2 protein exhibition in the presence of familial and sporadic cancer over the entire breast structure, as well as localized thermal activity associated with cancer cell generation and infiltration in normal tissue.